 The descriptions in this packet are only brief summaries of general information.
 Contact the Human Resources Department for more details.

-View the 2023 Employee Benefits Guide
+View and Download the Mecklenburg County Employee Benefits Guide

 County employees must have their pay directly deposited to their bank accounts.
 Once a direct deposit has been established, it will take one pay period for the automatic deposit to become activated.